Ultimate Guide To SEO Outsourcing

 • Setting up your ecommerce reporting

-• Tallying up the results and making sure that the SEO efforts are bringing in revenue
+• Tallying up the results and making sure that the SEO is bringing in revenue and saving you money on SEO tools

 How Long Does It Take To Get Results?

-In case the ROI isn’t clear within a year, major changes are needed.
+In case the value isn’t clear within a year, major changes are needed.
 In such a case, consider getting a new partner.
-If this is your 3rd or 4th SEO hire, evaluate whether SEO is the right tool for your situation.
+If this is your 3rd or 4th SEO hire, evaluate whether SEO is right for your situation.

 That’s it for today.
-Thanks for reading our Ultimate Guide to SEO Outsourcing.
+Thanks for reading all about SEO Outsourcing.
 We’re confident that you will find the perfect SEO service for your situation.
 Good Luck!